aep-dev/aep.dev/common-components/schemas/type/money.md

 ## Schema

-A `Money` has two fields:
+A `Money` has two properties:

-- The `currency_code` field is a string containing a currency code.
+- The `currency_code` property is a string containing a currency code.

   The three-letter currency codes defined in the ISO 4217 standard are always supported.